rorycl/gopg-anonymiser/README.md

 ## Example

 This example uses the dump and settings toml files provided in the testdata directory.

-The events table is effectively truncated.
+The password column is replaced verbatim, the uuids are regenerated and the events table is effectively truncated.
 The user list is cycled for the 6th entry as there are only 5 entries in `testdata/newnames.txt`, and the three notes in `testdata/newnotes.txt` are similarly cycled.